 If a part-time worker increases or decreases their hours part way through the holiday year, the employer may need to increase or decrease the holiday entitlement but is not required to change the holidays which have already accrued to date.

-For example John works five days a week and is entitled to 28 days holiday a year.
+For example, John works five days a week and is entitled to 28 days holiday a year.
 Exactly half way through the holiday year he decreases his hours to four days a week.
-As six months have gone by and he has not taken any holiday yet he has already accrued 14 days holiday at that point.
+As six months have gone by and he has not taken any holiday, he has already accrued 14 days’ holiday at that point.
 Fourteen days holiday would equate to two weeks and four days off when he was working full-time.
 The employer must not reduce these 14 days already accrued.

-He will however only accrue 11.2 days holiday as his entitlement for the rest of the holiday year, because of the new hours.
+He will however only accrue 11.2 days holiday as his entitlement for the rest of the holiday year, because of his new hours.
 This will amount to a further two part-time weeks and 3.2 days off.
 (This is because of his 22.4 days new annual entitlement is divided by two as this only accrues for the second half of the holiday year.)

 - because the purpose of paid holiday is to enable the worker to rest, the entitlement to paid holiday accrues and must be calculated with regard to the work pattern specified in the contract

 - the entitlement to paid holiday must be calculated by reference to the days, hours and fractions of days or hours specified in the employment contract

 - employers do not have to retrospectively increase the holiday entitlement which a worker has already accrued if worker increases their hours part way through the year

 - employers should recalculate and increase the holiday entitlement which accrues from when the hours increase

 - on the termination of employment, workers are entitled to a payment in lieu of accrued but untaken holiday, calculated on the same basis as if they had been at work.